atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ??? hint "How do I deal with Pre-existing state in multiple environment?"

     If you start installing a new environment while you already have an active environment installed before, you should NOT use the pre-existing state.

-    The same scenario when you want to uninstall a non-active environment (active environment is the latest environment you installed or uninstalled).
+    The same scenario when you want to uninstall a non-active environment.

-    If you use pre-existing state in install or uninstall an environment you will face with an error in the process.
+    !!! help "What is active environment?"
+         Active environment is the latest environment you installed or uninstalled.

     !!! hint "Tip"
-        Answer '*NO*' when you get a similar message during installation or uninstallation:
+        Answer '**NO**' when you get a similar message during installation or uninstallation:
         ```shellscript
         Do you want to copy existing state to the new backend?
 Pre-existing state was found while migrating
         the previous "s3" backend to the newly configured "s3" backend.
 An existing non-empty state already